-It’s always difficult negotiating ones salary.
-Even if are a seasoned professional and have gone through the process multiple times the fact that you are sitting in front of your employer agreeing on how both of you value your contribution to the organisation will inevitable get personal.
+It’s always difficult negotiating one’s salary.
+Even if are a seasoned professional and have gone through the process multiple times the fact that you are sitting in front of your employer agreeing on how both of you value your contribution to the organization will inevitably get personal?

-This is the big reason as to why so many of this conversation break down.
+This is the big reason as to why so many of this conversation breaks down.

 1. Enter into the negotiation professionally.